 Ask your child's teacher if they have a weekly "share time" and the class procedures for sharing time.
 Appropriate "share" items are books, pictures, homemade projects, games, nature items, stuffed animals, and pets with prior permission from the Master Teacher.

-The school does not allow children to share or bring weapons of any kind or any toys that portray violent characters (i.e. Ninja Turtles, Batman, Power Rangers, superheroes, etc.).
+The ECELS does not allow children to share or bring weapons of any kind or any toys that portray violent characters (i.e. Ninja Turtles, Batman, Power Rangers, superheroes, etc.).
+Outside of special sharing days (as mentioned above), please keep all toys at home.
+The ECELS is not responsible for any lost or damaged personal items.